salujarohit/SpaceRace/README.md

 SpaceRace is a game built using Python's Pygame library.

 ## Installation
-1. Install pygame on yout machine.
+1. Install pygame on your machine.
    [Installation help](https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation)
 2. Download the SpaceRace folder.(or use git clone)
-3. Then
+3. Navigate to the project directory in terminal.
+4. python3 race.py or pythonw race.py

 ## Game Play